scanback/docs/articles-posts/might-of-nations.md

 For all other countries:
 *REM = Country x GDP / Largest country GDP*

-After calculating this, REM is Möbius-transformed so that is symmetrical around 1.
-That is, REM be between 0 and 2.
+After calculating this, REM is Möbius-transformed so that it is symmetrical around 1.
+That is, REM can be between 0 and 2, instead of 0 and infinity.
 *REM transformed = 2 ∙ REM untransformed / (1+REM untransformed)* Möbius[0,2,1,1]

 Why do I have to make this so complicated?
 To get it right.
 If REM can go from 0 to infinity (possible without transfromation), values above 1 are exaggerated.
 You want to have the same upside as downside.
 This is a problem common in math, physics, as well as in economics.
 Hence the Möbius transform that rectifies this.¹